 The Comité de gestion:

-- collects the school tax
+- collects school taxes;

-- promotes consensus building on various issues
+- promotes consensus on various issues;

-- reduces operating costs by offering pooled services
+- reduces operating costs by offering pooled services;

-- produces useful tools to identify underprivileged areas
+- produces useful tools to identify underprivileged areas.

 - Centre de services scolaire de Montréal